avenirs-esr/AVENIRS-Project/.github/ISSUE_TEMPLATE/story.md

 ---
 name: User Story
-description: Issue for describing a user stories.
+about: Issue for describing a user stories.
 title: "[US]: "
 labels:
   - Story